lukaszmadrzynski/Website-Update/content/pages/index.md

     subtitle: Northwest Yunnan | Southeast Tibet
     text: >
-      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our immersive and sustainable ecotours.
-Explore the wonders of the ancient Tea and Horse Road, from Naxi Lijiang to Tibetan Shangri-La, with expert local guides, supporting community tourism and making a positive impact through ecotourism.
+      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our unique ecotours and ecocamps.
+      Explore the wonders of the ancient Tea and Horse Road, from Naxi Lijiang to Tibetan Shangri-La Join our local and global expert guides and support sustainable tourism, making a positive impact on visited destinations.
     actions:
       - type: Button
         label: Check Our Ecotours